 Assessments can be categorised as diagnostic, formative or summative.
 Put simply;

-- diagnostic assessment identifies students’ needs and establishes expectations;
+- diagnostic assessment identifies students’ needs and establishes expectations

 Holistic assessment strategy

-All accounts of good assessment practice and principles stress that good assessment strategy is made up of a carefully composed series of activities, tasks and feedback within modules and across courses, that together promote learning, summarise achievement and feed forward by challenging the learner to address achievable dimensions of knowledge, skills or attitudinal development.
+All accounts of good assessment practice and principles stress that good assessment strategy is made up of a carefully composed series of activities, tasks and feedback within modules and across modules, that together promote learning, summarise achievement and feed forward by challenging the learner to address achievable dimensions of knowledge, skills or attitudinal development.

 In addition to the above, assessment and feedback practices need to adhere to two sets of quality assurance principles (QAA, 2012).
 These are the validity and reliability; and rigour, probity and fairness of the assessments as follows: